IBM-Bluemix-Docs/security-advisor/notifications.md

 You can use a callback URL to post notifications to the tools that you use.
 For example, you can send notifications to report to PagerDuty or automatically open an issue in GitHub.

-**Important:** Your callback URL endpoint must meet the following requirements:
+**Note:** Your callback URL endpoint must:
-* The endpoint must use the HTTPS protocol.
+* use the HTTPS protocol.
-* The endpoint must not require HTTP headers.
+* not require HTTP headers.
 This requirement includes authorization headers.
-* The endpoint must return a `200 OK` status code to indicate a successful notification delivery.
+* return a `200 OK` status code to indicate a successful notification delivery.

 ## Creating a notification channel